tom472/mediabox/README.md

 And credentials for the Deluge daemon - this is needed for the CouchPotato container.

 The script will complete and launch your mediabox containers.

+---

+# Normal Disclaimer

+By using Mediabox - Not responsible if anything breaks.